babs12316/Events-app/README.md

 ## Tech stack

-Project is build using create react app with typescript template. \
+Project is build using create react app with typescript template.<br/>
-Material UI is used as UI library.\
+Material UI is used as UI library.<br/>
-Testing is done using React test library \
+Testing is done using React test library <br/>

 ## Project config

-Intially user will be redirected to login page.\
+Intially user will be redirected to login page.<br/>
-After user is logged in user will be redirected to dashboard component\
+After user is logged in user will be redirected to dashboard component<br/>
-On Dashboard component user role is checked\
+On Dashboard component user role is checked<br/>
-Depending on users role, different components are loaded in sidenav and main component of layout\
+Depending on users role, different components are loaded in sidenav and main component of layout<br/>
-Context api is used, to pass global Event Object which can read and modified by component easily\
+Context api is used, to pass global Event Object which can read and modified by component easily<br/>
-Testing is focused on checking if UI elements are rendered as expected\
+Testing is focused on checking if UI elements are rendered as expected<br/>
-Project is divided in multiple folders, making it simple and extending it easy.\
+Project is divided in multiple folders, making it simple and extending it easy.<br/>

 ## Available Scripts